KittyGiraudel/sass-guidelines/index.md

 ## Scoping

 Variable scoping in Sass has changed over the years.
-Until fairly recently, all variable declarations were global, no matter where.
-Since version 3.4, Sass now properly tackles the concept of scopes and local variables.
+Until fairly recently, variable declarations within rulesets and other scopes were local by default.
+However when there was already a global variable with the same name, the local assignment would change the global variable.
+Since version 3.4, Sass now properly tackles the concept of scopes and create a new local variable instead.

-Sass doesn't really have different scopes.
-Indeed, the docs talk about *global variable shadowing*.
+The docs talk about *global variable shadowing*.
 When declaring a variable that already exists on the global scope in an inner scope (selector, function, mixin...), the local variable is said to be *shadowing* the global one.
 Basically, it overrides it just for the local scope.

 The following code snippet explains the *variable shadowing* concept.